 What children actually need from their parents is not complicated to list, though it is hard to deliver consistently.
 They need to feel securely attached: to know that the relationship is unconditional in a way that does not depend on their performance or compliance.
 They need you to be genuinely interested in them, not in the idealized version of them you had prior to their arrival.
 They need limits that are real and enforced, because the absence of genuine limits is experienced not as freedom but as abandonment.
 It tells the child that no one cared enough to show up.
 And they need to watch you navigate real life with some degree of integrity, because that is where they learn what is actually possible.

 The attachment piece is foundational in a way the other elements are not.
 Children who are securely attached are more resilient, more socially competent, more willing to explore and take risks, and more capable of managing difficulty.
 The securing of that attachment is not primarily about what you provide.
 It is about the quality of presence you offer.
 A parent who is physically present but emotionally unavailable is not providing secure attachment.
 A parent with limited time who is fully present when available can still offer real connection.
-The quantity is less important than the quality of actual contact.
+Quantity matters, but the quality of actual contact carries the deeper formative weight.

 Do Not Remove All Difficulty